 How long do I have to file a private placement fraud claim?

-Federal securities fraud claims must generally be filed within two years of discovering the fraud and no more than five years after the violation.
-FINRA arbitration claims have a six-year eligibility window.
-State law claims have varying deadlines.
+Private federal securities-fraud claims under the Securities Exchange Act of 1934, 15 U.S.C. § 78j(b), and SEC Rule 10b-5 are subject to a two-year discovery period and five-year statute of repose under 28 U.S.C. § 1658(b).
+FINRA arbitration claims have a six-year eligibility window under Rule 12206, and state law claims have varying deadlines.
 Because these time limits can be complex and case-specific, consulting an attorney promptly is essential to preserve your rights.

 What damages can I recover in a private placement fraud case?